-University of Louisville Professional Development builds learning strategies that support an organization's long-term goals and foster employee growth.
-We offer Corporate University programs, skill-building seminars, certificate programs, and targeted learning solutions.
+University of Louisville Executive Education builds learning strategies that support an organization's long-term goals and foster employee growth.
+We offer a variety of Certificate Programs, including:

 Explore mindfulness and meditation training in the context of leadership excellence and healthy organizations.
 In this workshop participants are guided through a series of systematic mindful leadership practices, reflections and everyday applications.
 As we explore mindful leadership and organizational practices, we learn to cultivate our ability to focus, see past our own filters, be more innovative, and embody greater compassion for ourselves and those we manage.You Will Learn How To: